ioBroker/ioBroker.vis/README.md

 Hypotenuse of {height} and {width} = {h:height;w:width;Math.max(20, Math.sqrt(Math.pow(parseFloat(h), 2) + Math.pow(parseFloat(w), 2)))}
 ```

+### Special bindings
+There are a number different internal bindings to provide additional information in views:
-Note: there is a special object ID - "username".
-It shows logged in user.
+* username - shows logged in user
-      And there is a "language" object id: can be "de", "en" or "ru".
-      "view" - has a name of actual view
+* view - name of actual view
-      "wid" - has a name of actual widget
-      "wname" - widget name
+* wname - widget name
-	  "widget" - is an object with all data of widget.
+* widget - is an object with all data of widget.
 Can be used only in JS part, like {a:a;widget.data.name}
+* wid - name of actual widget
+* language - can be "de", "en" or "ru".
+* instance - browser instance
+* login - if login required or not (e.g. to show/hide logout button)

 Note: to use ":" in calculations (e.g. in string formula) use "::" instead.

 **Remember**, that style definitions will be interpreted as bindings, so use ```{{style: value}}``` or just